Earth Notes: London Home Wind Power Pilot Project (2007)Updated 2022-09-19.

 My guess is that the crowbar will avoid hunting if it is after the bridge rectifier because it won't 'let go' until the mill basically stops if I am right, because the release voltage on an SCR is only a volt or so.

-If before the bridge then I agree, the extra potential finesse that you have also allows for hunting as you suggest if things aren't tuned quite right.
+If before the bridge then I agree, the extra potential finesse that you have also allows for hunting as you suggest if things are not tuned quite right.

 Maybe a two stage version would work better: a lower-voltage cut-in with a dump-load of lower resistance than usual to slow/stop the mill quickly but gently, and to protect the mill from overheating (so significantly higher than the mill coil resistance I guess).
 The second stage with a higher trigger voltage would be a straight all-out short when the gentler circuit had failed to slow the mill enough, ie an automatic emergency stop.